jarviscog/jarviscog/README.md

 - 🧑‍🎓Graduating from Western University
-- 🌸Learning more front-end frameworks like React and Flask
+- 🌸Learning full-stack web development with frameworks like React and Flask
 - 🧹Polishing some old projects like [Bertha2](https://github.com/boyesm/Bertha2) and [auto-anki](https://github.com/timmy6figures/auto-anki)
 - 🗣Meeting new people and making connections
 - ♣️Joining clubs and meeting new people